-Lately I have found that the implementation of the direct edit functionality in Solidworks was virtually impossible in the design process.
+Lately I have found that the implementation of the direct edit functionality in Solidworks was virtually impossible to use in the design process.
 I also have found this to be true for all of the other Pro/E clones.
 So this article still defines the state of 3D CAD today.
 All I seem to be doing is changing the year, nothing seems to change.
-This article gives a bit more information on this viewpoint.
+These articles gives a bit more information on this viewpoint.

 Pro/E was released in 1988, it was the first 3D CAD system to introduce the history based parametric solid modeling.
 Its base cost was $9,500.00, but with modules the average seat cost was $14,000 to $20,000.
 This was and still is a very complicated program to use, with its constraint requirements, it has a learning curve of 3 months to get familiar and up to a year to get proficient.
 It also only ran on an expensive UNIX workstation which drove the cost even higher.
 But at the time it was quite an attractive systems since you could buy one seat at a time, the other systems were networked to a mainframe.

-History or Feature based Solid Modeling: Designing by creating features by sketching shapes and extruding, sweeping, spinning or lofting in a feature tree with each feature having a hierarchic dependence
+History or Feature based Solid Modeling: Designing by creating features by sketching profiles and extruding, sweeping, spinning or lofting in a feature tree with each feature having a hierarchic dependence

 Parametric modeling: Able to program the dimensions to be able to scale or set up relationships between parts.

 Pro/E was a very non-user friendly and expensive package.
 In 1995 Solidworks, a Pro/e copy was introduced of the PC.
 This was a much easier and less expensive program and being on the PC made it a very attractive pacakge.
 History based modeling was the Buzz word of the decade.
 Looking around how to market their product they copied Autodesk successful scheme of very lax copy protection, a serial number and password.
 Soon Solidworks was one of the more popular packages.
 But it was based on the Pro/E paradigm, and like Pro/E you could only work in Solidworks and could not export the history of the parts.
 But by this time we had a couple of solid modeling kernels in the market place.
 Solidworks was based on Parasolids, the other kernel being ACIS, and could export dumb models with ease.
 Today there are a couple of other midsized and low end products on the market that offer this paradigm and none can share their history.
 There have been a few unsuccessful attempts to share history.

 The sad thing is that instead of developing a direct editing product, the large companies like Catia also decided on using the Pro/E paradigm.
 Before the release of Catia 5 in 1998, I was trying to sell more CADKEY direct edit solid modeling solutions into a large NW aircraft company and they were not interested in anything unless it had history or feature based modeling.
 I am now sure that it was Boeing that influenced the development of Catia 5.
 Using Catia 5 they are now, not even compatible with the earlier the version of Catia 4, which is used on many of their earlier airplane programs.
 This incompatibility alone is costing the company millions in lost time and errors.